R-kill-9/R-kill-9/README.md

 - [tmux.conf](https://github.com/R-kill-9/tmux.conf) Customized configuration for tmux.

 ### HTB
-I have a great interest in ethical hacking, so here I upload what I am learning while I do Hack The Box machines.
+I have a great interest in ethical hacking, so here I upload what I am learning while I do HTB or THM machines.

-- [HTB-Notes](https://github.com/R-kill-9/HTB-Notes) Useful notes for HTB.
+- [HTB-Notes](https://github.com/R-kill-9/HTB-Notes) Useful notes for HTB and THM.
-- [HTB-tmux](https://github.com/R-kill-9/HTB-tmux) Script for creating an special directory for HTB.
+- [HTB-tmux](https://github.com/R-kill-9/HTB-tmux) Script for creating an special directory for ethical hacking.